kandoan/SaliensAuto/README.md

 java -jar <path_of_SaliensAuto> 10a654252939d458563215c9fdsa19 0 start
 ```
 # How to get token?
+First, make sure you have logged in [steam's website](https://steamcommunity.com/login).

-First you have to go to [this page](https://steamcommunity.com/saliengame/gettoken).
+Then, you have to go to [this page](https://steamcommunity.com/saliengame/gettoken).
 From there you can see something like:
 ```
 "token":"10a654252939d458563215c9fdsa19"
 ```